fernandezAlex/mytheresa-movies/README.md

 ### Project Requirements

-This project was built to meet the requirements of the coding challenge from Mytheresa, involving:

 - **Displaying Movies**: Using categories with a responsive carousel layout.
 - **Detail Page**: Showing detailed information about each movie.
 - **Wishlist Management**: Adding and removing movies from a wishlist, with persistence.